matwe340/LR-variant-calling/README.md

     And adjust the path in the `config.yml` (or place it in the data folder)

-4. Create a individuals.txt file from your list of fastq files/sample sheet and adjust the read_name_pattern in the `config.yml` to fit your file names.
-The individuals.txt file needs to be a tab seperated file with 2 columns, the first one being the individual ids that should be in the final vcf and the second one should be the {id} part in the `read_name_pattern` of the `config.yml`.
+4. Create a individuals.txt file from your list of fastq files/sample sheet.
+The individuals.txt file needs to be a tab seperated file with 2 columns, the first one being the individual ids that should be in the final vcf and the second one the path to the raw fastq file.
+Each line should only contain a single fastq file, but an individual can appear in multiple lines.
+The program automatically figures out R1 and R2 reads, as long as the string R1 or R2 appears in the file names.

     For example: